jakubjirous/ip-address-tracker/README.md

-# 🚀 Advice Generator App
+# 🚀 IP Address Tracker

-This is a solution to the [Advice Generator App challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/advice-generator-app-QdUG-13db).
+This is a solution to the [IP Address Tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ---